MongoEngine/mongoengine/docs/guide/querying.rst

 is used for accessing the objects in the database associated with the class.
-The :attr:`objects` attribute is actually a :class:`~mongoengine.queryset.QuerySetManager`, which creates and returns a new a new :class:`~mongoengine.queryset.QuerySet` object on access.
-The :class:`~mongoengine.queryset.QuerySet` object may may be iterated over to fetch documents from the database::
+The :attr:`objects` attribute is actually a :class:`~mongoengine.queryset.QuerySetManager`, which creates and returns a new :class:`~mongoengine.queryset.QuerySet` object on access.
+The :class:`~mongoengine.queryset.QuerySet` object may be iterated over to fetch documents from the database::

     # Prints out the names of all the users in the database